 Cast iron heats up quickly and cooks evenly, absorbing and retaining heat like no other surface; foods brown and caramelize rather than sweat and stew.
+And it goes from stovetop to oven and back like a champ.

 - Country Sausage Gravy